khinsen/MMTK/Doc/mmtk.rst

 - Application programs can use the full power of a general and well-designed programming language.

 - Application programs can profit from the large set of other libraries that are available for Python.
-These may be scientific or non-scientific; for example, it is very easy to write simulation or analysis programs with graphical user interfaces (using the moduleTkinter in the Python standard library), or couple scientific calculations with a Web server.
+These may be scientific or non-scientific; for example, it is very easy to write simulation or analysis programs with graphical user interfaces (using the module Tkinter in the Python standard library), or couple scientific calculations with a Web server.

 - Any user can provide useful additions in separate modules, whereas adding features to a monolithic program requires at least the cooperation of the original author.

-To further encourage collaborative code development, MMTK uses a very unrestrictive licensing policy, just like Python.
+To further encourage collaborative code development, MMTK uses a very unrestrictive licensing policy.
+MMTK is free software, just like Python.
 Although MMTK is copyrighted, anyone is allowed to use it for any purpose, including commercial ones, as well as to modify and redistribute it (a more precise description is given in the copyright statement that comes with the code).

-This manual describes version 2.4 of MMTK.
+This manual describes version |version| of MMTK.
 The 2.x versions contain some incompatible changes with respect to earlier versions (1.x), most importantly a package structure that reduces the risk of name conflicts with other Python packages, and facilitates future